buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `test-network`

+### `platform` (optional, string)

+Platform defines the target platform containers for this service will run on, using the os[/arch[/variant]] syntax.
+The values of os, arch, and variant MUST conform to the convention used by the OCI Image Spec.

+Example: `linux/arm64`

 ### `pid` (optional, string)

 PID namespace provides separation of processes.
 The PID Namespace removes the view of the system processes, and allows process ids to be reused including pid 1.
 See https://docs.docker.com/engine/reference/run/#pid-settings---pid for more details.
 By default, all containers have the PID namespace enabled.